joshmorgan1000/UTKH/README.md

 2. **Bridging Science and Spirituality:**
    - Whether attributed to divine will or natural processes, this framework provides a philosophical narrative that complements the physics.
 It invites contemplation on the origins of the universe, the nature of existence, and humanity’s place within the cosmos.

-#### **A Standalone Theory**

-While UTKH shares thematic parallels with theological narratives, it remains firmly grounded in physical principles and mathematical reasoning.
-The coincidence of its framework with metaphysical ideas highlights the universal human quest to understand the nature of light, energy, and creation.

 ---